-Although the majority of breast augmentation patients have a smooth post operative course and excellent outcome, a small percentage of patients occasionally develop a long term complication.
+Although the majority of breast augmentation patients have a smooth post operative course and excellent outcome, a small percentage of patients occasionally develop a long term complication and wanting a breast implant revision.
 These complications typically involve:

-Dr. Kapoor performs a lot of secondary (corrective) breast surgery on patients who have had breast augmentation.
+Dr. Kapoor performs a lot of secondary corrective breast implant revision surgery on patients who have had breast augmentation.

 Depending on what the nature of the complication is, Dr. Kapoor will evaluate each patient individually and develop an individualized treatment plan.
 In the case of an implant that has dropped or fallen out of the pocket, correction usually involve revising the pocket with internal sutures to tighten the pocket and help re-establish the normal position of the implant.
 What patients typically find in cases where the implant has fallen out of the pocket, they notice when they lie down the implant almost feels like it’s falling into the arm pit area or sometimes as if it’s bottomed out with the nipple complex pointing upwards.